jakobvase/blog/setting-up/index.md

 - I don't want to host the website myself.
 I believe it is silly to host your own stuff, when it's much better for the planet to focus that kind of thing elsewhere.
+- I want to make sure that I can access my email and my passwords without anything else except for my phone number - in case I lose my phone and computer in a fire!

 I want to use the following stuff: